kubermatic/kubermatic/docs/proposals/user-management.md

 ## Core concept

 Since we are going to use kubernete’s `RBAC` as an underlying authorisation mechanism, we can bind roles to certain subjects.
 At this moment subjects can be groups, users or service accounts.
 We decided to bind to groups not only because it will be simpler (we don’t have to generate a set of roles for each `User`) but it also aligns with our own concept of `Groups`.
 In the `Introduction` section we said that “all `Resources` are equal in terms of the `Groups` attached to them.”
 What we mean by that is that we are going to create and maintain a set of fixed `RBAC Roles` for each `Resource` that belongs to a `Project`.
 The number of `Roles` and their definitions springs directly from the number and the type of the `Groups`.
-For example the following `Role` was generated for `Editor Group` and describes access to `cluster` `Resource`
+For example the following `Role` was generated for `editors Group` and describes access to `cluster` `Resource`

 ```
 kind: Role
 apiVersion: rbac.authorization.k8s.io/v1
 metadata:
   namespace: kubermatic
-  name: cluster-editor-role-projectIdentity
+  name: kubermatic:cluster:editors-htwhln8jnb
 rules:
 - apiGroups: ["kubermatic.k8s.io"]
   resources: [“clusters”]